-Sherrone McCord is the Director of Financial Aid for Arclabs.
+Sherrone McCord is the Director of Financial Aid at Arclabs Welding School.
 Sherrone has over 13 years of experience in Financial Aid Administration for proprietary schools, including time as an interim Director of Financial Aid at a large proprietary school.
 When she is not busy helping students get the financing they need to attend school, Sherrone enjoys traveling and spending time with her family.